-Modern air purifiers work pretty solid, but now companies are focusing on aesthetics alongside performance.
-The Medify MA-40 V2.0 Air Purifier comes from a Kickstarter company based in the USA called Medify Air, which launched some pretty modern air purifiers in recent years.
-The device is a great choice for performance and excellent build quality when choosing an air purifier.
+Modern air purifiers work pretty solid, but now manufacturers are focusing on aesthetics more.
+The Medify MA-40 v2.0 Air Purifier comes from a Kickstarter company based in the USA called Medify Air, which launched a bunch of good-looking yet effective air purifiers in recent years.

-In this post, we review the Medify MA-40 V2.0 air purifier by discussing its specs, features, pros, and cons.
-We also include a maintenance guide and some questions and answers regarding this air purifier.
+In this post, we review the Medify MA-40 v2.0 air purifier, its specs, top features, pros, and cons.
+We also give you some maintenance tips and answers to some FAQs on this air purifier.